Travel Guide to Normandy Wine Region

 Les Arpents du Soleil is the only vineyard of Normandy.
 They revived wine production in 1995 and totally accounting 22 vintages on few hectares.
 The Domaine Arpents du Soleil produces red and white wines and they are available in four colour labels: mauve, red, orange and olive green which represent four vintages.

-They use following grape varieties: Pinot Noir, Auxerrois, Pinot Gris, Chardonnay, Melon, Müller-Thurgau, Sauvignon Gris.
+They use the following grape varieties: Pinot Noir, Auxerrois, Pinot Gris, Chardonnay, Melon, Müller-Thurgau, and Sauvignon Gris.

 Must visit places in Normandy